-The emphasis here is to follow the child rather than directing play.
+The emphasis here is to follow the child rather than direct the play.
 In this educational approach, the teacher or parent is a guide and an observer who encourages them to act, think, and want by themselves.

 This aspect of Montessori play gives your autistic child enough time to learn something by themselves at a comfortable pace.
-It also helps them to engage their senses and nurture their talents and passions ultimately.
+It also helps them engage their senses and ultimately nurture their talents and passions.
 Also, your child’s confidence and self-esteem will improve due to individualized positive learning.

 Consistent, safe play environment for your child

 The Montessori classroom has a prepared play environment that is highly structured and predictable which is perfect for autistic children as they need consistency.
 A Montessori playing and learning environment should be well organized, clean, and orderly with everything in place.
 This is very calming to the senses of an autistic child.